hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 So to start benefitting from testing, all you need is to have the testing infrastructure in place.
 From there, you can continue learning all there is about testing, experimenting with different types of tests, and so on.
 Adding new tests is just a matter of adding a new test case class or a new function.
+We'll cover that below.

 Tests are a part of the app project, but they are not part of the app itself - tests live in a separate target.
 A target specifies a product to build, such as an iOS, watchOS, macOS app, extension, a framework, test suite, or a UI test suite.